Courses are only offered in Colorado High Schools

 Therefore, it is extremely important that a student earn at least a 'C' grade in CU Succeed courses.
 A grade of C-minus or below could prevent a student from being admitted to any campus in the University of Colorado system, regardless of the student's high school GPA or college entrance exam scores, as a C- corresponds to a GPA of 1.70, and students must have a minimum of a 2.0 University GPA to be admitted to or remain in good standing at the University.
 STUDENTS WHO ARE AT RISK OF RECEIVING A GRADE LOWER THAN "C" SHOULD CONSIDER WITHDRAWING FROM THE COURSE PRIOR TO THE WITHDRAWAL DEADLINE!

-UCCS credit is granted in the spring semester for all CU Succeed courses that run a single semester will be transcripted in the corresponding semester it was taken.
+UCCS credit is granted in the spring semester for year long courses.
+CU Succeed courses that run a single semester will be transcripted in the corresponding semester it was taken.

 The grading policy for students enrolled in CU Succeed courses is virtually identical to the grading policy for students enrolled in all mathematics courses on the UCCS campus.
 The course must be taken for a letter grade.
 (The University employs a PLUS/MINUS grading system, where, for example, a B corresponds to 3.0 points on a 4.0 scale and a B+ corresponds to 3.3 points.)

 Once enrolled in a CU Succeed course, a student has until the drop deadline to disenroll from the course without penalty.
 In this scenario, there will be no record of the course on the student's UCCS transcript.
 The student will receive a full refund.

 If a student chooses to do so, he/she may withdraw from a CU Succeed course on or before the withdraw deadline.
 The student's transcript will indicate a 'W' for the course.
 Such a mark does not count towards the student's grade point average.
 There is NO refund of the tuition in this scenario.
 (BC Calculus students may only withdraw from the Calculus 2 portion of the course).